André Ooijer: Managerial career

 Ooijer began working as the coach of the under-19 squad and an assistant coach to the first team for PSV at the start of the 2014–15 season.

 Personal life

-Ooijer is married to Joyce van de Kerkhof, the daughter of former Dutch footballer player Willy van de Kerkhof.
+Ooijer is married to Joyce van de Kerkhof, the daughter of former Dutch football player Willy van de Kerkhof.
 He has two daughters with Joyce, Demi and Danique.
 He also has two sons from a previous relationship, Denzell and Cerezo.